Roaring Meg - Cycling and Walking Access

 A copy of our full comment is here.

-The vegetation at the main connection to the cycleway between Nando's and Burger King has now been trimmed back to improve visibility - see this video.
+The vegetation at the main connection to the cycleway between Nando's and Burger King was subsequently trimmed back to improve visibility - see this video.

-invis-Ability have also made a video showing the transformation at this entrance and exit - video
+invis-Ability made also a video showing the transformation at this entrance and exit - video

-We hope that any further planning applications for Roaring Meg will include improvements for walking, wheeling and cycling within the retail park.
+At that stage, we hoped that any further planning applications for Roaring Meg would include improvements for walking, wheeling and cycling within the retail park.